fusioncharts/dev_centre_docs/getting-started/ember/install-using-ember.md

 chartPresent: false
 ---

-The **ember-fusioncharts** component, provides bindings for FusionCharts JavaScript charting library.
+The **ember-fusioncharts** component, provide bindings for FusionCharts JavaScript charting library.
 It lets you add interactive JavaScript charts and graphs to your web and mobile applications using EmberJS component.

 In this article, we will show you how to download and install the `ember-fusionCharts` component and all the other dependencies on your system.